 When you receive Visa you are ready to explore the City of Gold, Dubai.

-1>Passport with expiry not more than 6 months.
+2>Passport with expiry not less than 6 months.

 *Do check about latest status before the journey as now a day’s rules can be changed any time.
 The negative report is required to board the flight, after arriving at Dubai you will need to go through test again (free of cost) and have to wait at your hotel for the result (SMS/Mail) and only after you get the negative result you are free to explore the city.
 Normally results comes within 8-12 hr so if arriving in evening you will get result before next day morning.

 **It was required even before COVID19 also but no one check that time , now its compulsory, may not be even allowed to board without that.